There are a few different ways in which you are financially incentivised by government schemes to purchase into renewable solar energy systems.

 Could other support be combined with the Home Energy Scotland renewables loan scheme?

-It can be possible to combine the Home Energy Scotland renewables loan with other schemes and incentives.
+It may be possible to combine the Home Energy Scotland renewables loan with other schemes and incentives.
 Please contact Home Energy Scotland on 0808 808 2282 to find out more.
 Examples of potentially relevant schemes include:

 - The Renewable Heat Incentive (RHI) – This UK Government scheme pays you for the renewable heat you generate.
 Find out more about RHI >